Modelur/docs/docs/appendix.md

 Release notes
 -------------

+**0.5.8 R1 (Beta 1)**

+ - Enhancement: Added new default Land Use - Parking.
+ - Enhancement: Added calculation of Mean Number of Storeys for the Whole Plot.
+ - Enhancement: Required parking lots changed to parking lots deficit calculation.
+You can now set negative parking lots in eg. Parking Land Use and Modelur will calculate the difference between required and provided parking lots.
+ - Enhancement: Added options to exclude Land Use from calculating sums for the Whole Plot completely or to include only parking requirements.
+ - Enhancement: Primary and secondary Land Use units can now be set to empty value or 0 and Modelur will not calculate them.
+ - Enhancement: Added Land Use normative to calculate required parking area size.
+ - Enhancement: Disabled Release Network License menu entry for non-floating licenses.
+ - Enhancement: Added Parking Space deficit in sum of selected Buildings.
+ - Enhancement: Improved manual editing of Buildings.
+ - Bugfix: Fixed weird rotation when new Complex Buildings are created based on other Complex Buildings (SketchUp 2017 only).
+ - Bugfix: Complex Buildings optimization for Google Earth.
+ - Bugfix: Updating of selected Building height parameter when using imperial units.

 **0.5.7 R1 (Beta 1)**

  - Enhancement: You can now add loggias/cantilevers to only part of Building's wall.